dokku/dokku/docs/installation.md

     cd path/to/dokku
     vagrant up
     ```
 - Setup SSH Config in `~/.ssh/config`.
-The port listed here is usually correct, though you may want to verify that it is the same as the one listed in the output of `vagrant ssh-config`
+The port listed here is usually correct, though you may want to verify that it is the same as the one listed in the output of `vagrant ssh-config dokku`

     ```
     Host dokku.me